rachel170/tp/docs/DeveloperGuide.md

     1. Prerequisites: User is in card mode.

     1. Test case: `home` <br>
-       Expected: The list of orange decks in the home screen can now be seen.
+       Expected: The list of orange decks in the Main Mode can now be seen.

 ### Reviewing a deck of cards